Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Gradings

 and $\varphi_1 = t: F_1 \to F_0$, $\varphi_0 = t: F_0 \to F_1(\chi)$.
 Similarly, a degree-$2k$ morphism $f^{\bullet}: \scr{F}^{\bullet} \to \scr{G}^{\bullet}$ yields morphisms of $G$-equivariant coherent sheaves on $Y$ via $f_0: F_0 \to G_0(\chi^{k})$ and $f_1: F_1 \to G_1(\chi^{k})$, commuting with $\varphi_F, \varphi_G$, and thus a degree-$2k$ morphism in $\mathrm{Coh}_G(Y,0)$ (and likewise for degree $2k+1$).
 As above, it is not difficult to check that this gives an equivalence of dg categories. \end{proof}

-\begin{proposition} The functor $\mathrm{Coh}_{G}(\; \cdot \;, 0)$ satisfies descent with respect to proper equivariant morphisms of schemes with $G$-action. \end{proposition} \begin{proof} Because of Proposition \ref{prop:mf_to_coh} can apply the descent result of \cite[Proposition 4.7.2.2]{GRI} then pass to compact objects.
-Though this is stated for aft schemes, the statement we require for stacks follows by descent. \end{proof}
+\begin{proposition} Suppose $G$ is an affine algebraic group, let $\mathrm{Sch}_{G}$ denote the category of finite-type schemes over $\CC$ equipped with a $G$-action, with equivariant morphisms between them.
+Then the functor $\mathrm{Coh}_{G}(\; \cdot \;, 0): \mathrm{Sch}_{G} \to \mathrm{Cat}_{dg}$ satisfies descent with respect to proper equivariant morphisms of schemes with $G$-action. \end{proposition} \begin{proof} Because of Proposition \ref{prop:mf_to_coh}, we can apply the descent result of \cite[Proposition 4.7.2.2]{GRI} and then pass to compact objects.
+Though this is stated for aft schemes, the statement that we require for stacks follows by descent. \end{proof}

 Finally, we may prove Proposition \ref{prop:compatibility}: \begin{proof}[Proof of Proposition \ref{prop:compatibility}] We will show that $\mathrm{Coh}_{\mathbb{G}_m}(\tilde{S}, 0)$ can be written as the pushout of the same diagram giving $\mathrm{Coh}(\tilde{Z})$ (see Proposition \ref{prop:derived_pushout}).
 We know from Lemma \ref{lem:trivial_action} and Corollary \ref{cor:divisor-factorization} that we can write each of the three categories in the pushout diagram as matrix factorization categories: \begin{itemize} \item $\mathrm{Coh}(D) \simeq \mathrm{Coh}_{\GG_m}(D,0)$; \item $\mathrm{Coh}(D \times \AA^1[-1]) \simeq \mathrm{Coh}_{\GG_m}(D \times \AA^1,0)$; \item $\mathrm{Coh}(X) \simeq \mathrm{Coh}_{\GG_m}(X,0)$; \end{itemize} with the corresponding functors in the diagram given by the pushforward functors on matrix factorizations.
 Then by Proposition \ref{prop:descent},